KeeSystemOrg/devops-exercise/README.md

 - Consider whether an attacker would have a difficult time intruding into the server
 - Suggest any additional security improvements that could be made

+### 6. Preparation for Review
+Prepare a list of potential improvements or alternative approaches to your solution.
+This list will be discussed during the review of your exercise results.
+Consider:
+- Areas where you made trade-offs and why
+- Security measures you would add given more time or resources
+- How you might scale this solution for a larger environment
+- Any challenges you faced and how you might approach them differently in the future

 ## Evaluation Criteria
 - Code quality and organization
 - Adherence to Ansible best practices